RestartB/titanium/README.md

 - Fun commands like the 8 ball and fish command
 - Search Spotify and get full quailty Album Art (Spotify API Keys needed)
 - Get lyrics for songs
-- Get URLs for a song link from any popular streaming service
+- Convert any streaming service URL to Spotify and get info
+- Fireboard system
+- Message leaderboard
 - Expandable cog system to allow you to make your own commands

 ## Self Hosting Titanium